Social involvement

 Establishment:

-Handball Club Nieuwegein was founded on September 26, 1976.
-The association was founded at the time by a number of enthusiastic handball enthusiasts and started under the name HVN.
-On July 1, 1989, the association merged with the Attila Handball Association, which emerged from the Attila sports association, founded on October 6, 1896.
+Handball association Nieuwegein was founded on 26 September 1976.
+The association was founded by a number of enthusiastic handball lovers and started under the name HVN.
+On 1 July 1989, the association merged with the Handball association Attila, which emerged from the sports association Attila, founded on 6 October 1896.
 Attila was a handball stronghold from Utrecht with a long history.
 The merged association continued under the name HVN/Attila.

-In the period from 1991 to 2003, the Van Riet company enthusiastically committed itself to our association through main sponsorship.
-During this period, the name of the association was changed to Handball Association Van Riet/Nieuwegein.
+In the period from 1991 to 2003, the Van Riet company enthusiastically committed itself to our association, by means of main sponsorship.
+In this period, the name of the association was changed to Handbalvereniging Van Riet/Nieuwegein.

-In 2006, the first Men's team was promoted to the Eredivisie, followed by the first Women's team in the Eredivisie in 2007.
-The Men were relegated to the 1st division after 4 seasons and the Women were relegated to the 1st division after 5 seasons.
+In 2006, the first Men's team was promoted to the Premier League, followed by the first Women's team in the Premier League in 2007.
+The Men were relegated to the 1st division after 4 seasons and the Women after 5 seasons.

 Almere Hockey Club

 The Almeerse Hockey Club was founded on October 23, 1979 and has grown steadily since then, both in terms of membership and performance.
-The club has more than 1,350 members, making it one of the largest sports clubs in Almere.
+The club has over 1350 members and is one of the largest sports clubs in Almere.
 We strive for a successful combination of top, performance and recreational sports.
 Every week, 14 senior teams and 93 youth teams train and play on the Almere fields.

-The performance of our teams speaks for itself in recent years.
-The club relies on its own strengths and trains our players itself.
-By investing in the quality of our trainers and supervisors, the contribution of the many volunteers and parents and fantastic accommodation with four water fields and three sand fields, the Almeerse is a unique place in our young city to enjoy playing hockey.
+The performances of our teams speak for themselves in recent years.
+The club relies on its own strength and trains our players itself.
+By investing in the quality of our trainers and supervisors, the contribution of the many volunteers and parents and a fantastic accommodation with four water fields and three sand fields, the Almeerse is a unique place in our young city to play hockey with pleasure.

 De Almeerse is a club for everyone.
-For top athletes, performance players and general athletes.
+For top athletes, performance players and recreational athletes.
 Our starting point is hockey, where everyone can perform at his or her level.

 BDC CO2 certificate

-Business Data Challengers pursues an active policy for a CO2-neutral fleet.
-With sustainable mobility we contribute to a cleaner world.
+Business Data Challengers actively pursues a CO2-neutral fleet policy.
+With sustainable mobility, we contribute to a cleaner world.

 Business Data Challengers is completely CO2 neutral, we compensate our CO2 emissions.
-We also encourage the use of public transport and work from regional teams to limit the number of car kilometers.
+In addition, we stimulate the use of public transport and work from regional teams to limit the number of car kilometers.

 We continuously make our business operations more sustainable and encourage our partners to follow our example.
 The ultimate result is a positive impact on our living environment.